NativQA Framework: Enabling LLMs and VLMs with Native, Local, and Everyday Knowledge: Annotation Guideline

-\begin{itemize} \item If one answer is factually correct but lacks clarity, while the other is well-written but factually incorrect, the correct answer should be preferred and revised for clarity if necessary. \item If both answers are equally valid in terms of content, the answer that is clearer and better structured should be selected. \end{itemize}
+\textbf{Special Cases and Edge Cases} \begin{itemize} \item If one answer is factually correct but lacks clarity, while the other is well-written but factually incorrect, the correct answer should be preferred and revised for clarity if necessary. \item If both answers are equally valid in terms of content, the answer that is clearer and better structured should be selected. \end{itemize}